detjensrobert/TwitchHoisterBot/README.md

 }
 ```

 A partial example of `config.json` is provided below.
 Be sure to set the role IDs and optionally the game list.
+If you
-If you do not want the hoist to be restricted to specific games, set `gameRestrict` to `false`.
+do not want the hoist to be restricted to specific games, set `gameRestrict` to `false`.
+Make sure the games in the list
+match the name of the game as shown in the user popout!

 ```json
 {